-Days later, Cencini was fine: back at work, albeit remotely, and symptom-free.
-But he wasn’t out of the woods.
 His insurance company determined he would be on the hook for about $2,000 in hospital expenses — the first of what could be many bills related to his mild illness.
 While Cencini’s test was free under the first major piece of coronavirus stimulus legislation passed by Congress, his brief hospitalization wasn’t.
-IVs, X-rays, beds — they all cost money, and lots of it, even for patients with health insurance.
-Had Cencini known what he was in for, he wouldn’t have bothered to get tested.
+IVs, X-rays, and beds cost money, and lots of it, even for patients with health insurance.

 With the pandemic showing no signs of abating, millions more Americans will face crushing COVID-19 treatment bills before all is said and done.
 Even if you can’t control how the disease affects you, informed health care consumers owe it to themselves to know what to expect financially after a turn for the worse.

 COVID-19 severity occurs along a gradient influenced by many different factors.

 Age is starkly correlated with COVID-19 severity.
 The Centers for Disease Control and Prevention (CDC) maintains a chart of hospitalization rates by age.
 It shows a smooth upward curve with increasing age, and the CDC notes that approximately 8 in 10 U.S. deaths occurred in patients aged 65 and older.